 Employees who don’t suffer from allergies may not be aware of the steps that you’re taking to reduce allergens in your office.
 Post notices in public areas like the coffee stand or cafeteria and via email.
 Inform employees when maintenance is being conducted.
 Explain how unseen allergens can be a significant health issue to fellow employees.
 Ensure employees understand that less sick days throughout the company prevents heavier workloads, longer days and more stress for all employees.

 A healthier work environment benefits your employees and your business.
 Take basic steps to reduce allergens in your office.
-Contact Wood Air Conditioning at 903-285-6550 to discuss how we help reduce allergens in your office.
+Contact Wood Air Conditioning & Plumbing at 903-285-6550 to discuss how we help reduce allergens in your office.

 Image provided by Shutterstock